 The AIU Bachelor of Healthcare Management degree program combines the required general-education courses that provide a liberal-arts foundation with core concepts in healthcare management, as well as specialized courses designed to help provide students with the knowledge, skills, and ability to pursue opportunities in health-services management for aging populations.

-At AIU, more of the courses you take, on average, are devoted to your field of interest than at other similar schools.
-For a Bachelor of Healthcare Management degree with a specialization in Gerontology Management, your classes can include:
+At AIU, you can take more courses devoted to your field of interest, on average, than at other similar schools.
+For a Bachelor of Healthcare Management degree with a specialization in Gerontology Management, your classes may include: